mosip/inji-wallet/README.md

 ## Building & Running for Android

-For local build, update targetSdkVersion to 33.
-There is some known issues in the debug build with targetSdk version = 34.
+For local build, update targetSdkVersion and compleSdkVersion to 33.
+There is some known issues in the debug build with targetSdk version and compleSdkVersion = 34.

 **Step 1:** Generate debug keystore for building debug build.
 [One time activity]